AndrewStaus/data-platform/README.md

 - Environment-specific secrets are loaded from `.env` file which the user must create using `.env.example` as a template.
-The Dagster code location will still load—when the required secrets are missing, however assets will fail to materialize succesfully if their secrets are not present.
+The Dagster code location will still load—when the required secrets are missing, however assets will fail to materialize successfully if their secrets are not present.

 - If the `.env` file is changed, the dev container must be reloaded before the change